-Shoeless Joe, he hit for an astounding .400 average and was banned from the major leagues for the Black Sox Scandal.
+Known as Shoeless Joe, he hit for an astounding .408 average in 1911, helped the Chicago White Sox win the 1917 World Series, and was banned from the major leagues in 1920 for the notorious Black Sox Scandal.

 He worked twelve hour shifts at a mill, starting at the age of six or seven to make ends meet for his family.